After dropping 3-or-4 figures on a nice bike, you might think an accessory like a bike tire pump is an afterthought. Don’t.

 Topeak JoeBlow Sport 2

-We’re starting our list with a pretty affordable and high-quality floor bike pump: the famous Topeak JoeBlow Sport 2.
-This nice item features a sturdy metal base; its wise combination of metal components makes it very long-lasting, reliable, and durable.
-Also, the mix or plastic and metal makes it extremely cost-effective and lightweight.
-Another really cool thing about it is that you won’t struggle with consistently inaccurate pressure readings, as the Topeak JoeBlow Sport 2 gets it correctly every single time (accurate gauge for the win).
-Besides this lovely floor bike pump, you will also get a ball inflator and a bladder.
+We’re starting our list with a pretty affordable and high-quality floor bike pump: the reliable Topeak JoeBlow Sport 2.
+This solid pump features a sturdy metal base; its wise combination of metal components makes it very long-lasting, reliable, and durable, and they also give it a great solid feel when using it.
+The mix of plastic and metal makes it extremely cost-effective and lightweight, while not sacrificing on important things like a comfortable handle or a solid floor base.
+We like the large pressure meter gauge, and our testing suggests it is highly acccurate, as the Topeak JoeBlow Sport 2 gets it correctly every single time (accurate gauge for the win).
+In addition to the quality floor bike pump, you will also get a ball inflator and a bladder.
 Oh, and there’s a special, convenient and safe place on the Topeak JoeBlow Sport 2 that assures you’re less likely to lose these extra accessories.
 Find here.

 Lezyne Steel Floor Drive

 The Lezyne Steel Floor Drive sports all the key features that you need in a top-notch pump.
 It’s very precise, nice-looking, efficient, and steady.
 With a great air bleed system (ABS2) that lets the air be released straight from the tire with just the touch of a button, the pump is able to push a huge amount of air and fill the tires quickly and efficiently.
 The product also sports a very comfortable varnished wooden handle, a durable, aluminum base, and a long-lasting barrel made out of steel.
 Not to mention its easy-to-read, stratospheric 220 psi gauge.
 This is one of the best options out there, especially for road tires.
 Find here.